deus-magna/deus-magna/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if some project helped you!

 ## 📲 💻 🖥 My work